ajtkurian7/FittySense/README.md

 - [ ] style signin/signup components
 - [ ] seed users

-### Phase 2: Routes Model, API, and components (2 days, W1 F 6pm)
+### Phase 2: WorkoutRoutes Model, API, and components (2 days, W1 F 6pm)

-**Objective:** Routes can be created, read, edited and destroyed through the API.
+**Objective:** WorkoutRoutes can be created, read, edited and destroyed through the API.

 - [ ] create `Route` model
 - [ ] seed the database with a small amount of test data
-- [ ] CRUD API for routes (`RoutesController`)
+- [ ] CRUD API for WorkoutRoutes (`RoutesController`)
-- [ ] jBuilder views for routes
+- [ ] jBuilder views for WorkoutRoutes
 - [ ] test out API interaction in the console.
 - implement each route component, building out the flux loop as needed.
   - [ ] `RoutesIndex`
   - [ ] `RouteIndexItem`
   - [ ] `RouteMap`
-- [ ] save Routes to the DB when the form loses focus or is left idle after editing.
+- [ ] save WorkoutRoutes to the DB when the form loses focus or is left idle after editing.
-- [ ] Seed Routes
+- [ ] Seed WorkoutRoutes
+- [ ] Add CSS and Smooth Navigation

 ### Phase 3: Exercises (2 day, W2 Tu 6pm)

-**Objective:** Exercises belong to Routes, and can be created and added to the Route.
+**Objective:** Exercises belong to WorkoutRoutes, and can be created and added to the WorkoutRoute.

 - [ ] create `Exercise` model
 - build out API, Flux loop, and components for:
   - [ ] Exericse CRUD
   - [ ] adding exercises to personal User DB
-  - [ ] adding exercises to routes
+  - [ ] adding exercises to WorkoutRoutes
   - [ ] viewing exercises per route
 - [ ] Seed Exercises
+- [ ] CSS

-Phase 3 adds exercise implementation into the routes.
+Phase 3 adds exercise implementation into the WorkoutRoutes.

 ### Phase 4: Followers (1 days, W2 W 6pm)